paulieDOTjs/service-apollo-template/README.md

 This implementation is set up already with a visualizer of the graph.
 By navigating to [url of app]/public/visualizer.html the graph will be introspected on page load and generate a graph of the current state of the graph.

+## welcome to the family

+This repo goes hand in hand with my repo https://github.com/paulieDOTjs/gateway-apollo-template.
+They are built to intermingle and mesh into one big happy Graph.